How to Grow and Care for Air Plants (Grey Tillandsia) Indoors

 Light Requirements

-Air Plants grows best in bright light but away from direct sunlight to prevent scorching.
+Air Plants grow best in bright light.
+Keep them away from direct sunlight to prevent scorching.

 Rotate the plant regularly to ensure that the plant receives light on all sides for even growth.